gugzkumar/cheet-sheet/docs/setting-up-remote.md

-# Setting Up And Launching Cheet Sheet on AWS
+# Setting Up And Launching The App On AWS

-All commands unless otherwise noted should be ran from the root of the project folder.
+This guide is for you to have a working version of Cheet Sheet deployed to the internet for you or your team to access from anywhere.
+All commands, unless otherwise noted, should be ran from the root of the project folder.

-## Create Your infrastructure.env File
+## STEP 1: Create Your infrastructure.env File

 **Warning: if you've already made infrastructure.env before, it will be overridden.
 So save it if you don't want to lose it.**